DeepAstronomy/Website/index.md

 <h2>Understandable by Everyone!</h2>

-We've write and produce our content to be understandable and interesting to everyone, regardless of their knowledge level or education.
+We write and produce our content to be understandable and interesting to everyone, regardless of their knowledge level or education.
 Beginners are exposed to new concepts and experts will experience familiar ideas from a unique perspective.

 <h2>Who Can Use Astronomy Content?</h2>
 - Radio Stations